 This recipe gets rave reviews even from people who don’t like wine (what?).
 I mean red wine with liqueur, plus juices and spices….how could it go wrong?

-How to serve mulled wine
+How to serve for parties

 - Use a grouping of tea kettles.

 - Use a vintage hot chocolate pot.
 These are taller and larger than a tea pot.